franmer2/Fabric_NRT_US/Readme.md

-Microsoft Fabric offers a suite of handy tools to accelerate the implementation of "near real-time" projects
+Microsoft Fabric offers a suite of handy tools to accelerate the implementation of "near real-time" projects.

 In this article, we'll look at an example of how to implement these tools to set up a "near real-time" Power BI report from the data in this [website](https://bctransit.com/open-data).
 More precisely, we will use the data found [here](https://bct.tmix.se/gtfs-realtime/vehicleupdates.js?operatorIds=12).

-Below is an overview of the solution
+Below is an overview of the solution:

 ![Overview](/Pictures/001.jpg)